Nuvalaw/interact-docs/docs/setting-liability-position.md

 In liability or liability and quantum claims, you will need to set your offer on liability in response to the claimant's claim.

 {% include-markdown "includes/blocks/defendant-liability-offer.md" %}

-## Quantum Offer

-In claims that involve quantum, you will need to capture your offers against each of loss.

-{% include-markdown "includes/blocks/defendant-quantum-offer.md" %}

-## Submit Offer

-When you are ready, submit the offer to the claimant by clicking the "Arbitration" button on the top right of the screen.

 ---